sh2/extension-summarize-translate-claude/README.md

 ## Setup

+This extension can be installed from [Chrome Web Store](https://chromewebstore.google.com/detail/ciikfihmdpcbmehhggahlgljimikipbm).
 The following are instructions for manual installation, for development purposes.

 1. Open 'Manage Extensions' page in Google Chrome browser.